 If you mention Japan, many people’s first thoughts may be the most famous cities such as Tokyo, Kyoto, and Osaka.
 Although these are all great places to visit with their own unique charms, there are many other great cities in this country that are well worth a visit.
-Kobe is an underrated city that’s great for travelers with its own beauty and attractiveness.
+Kobe is an underrated city, great for travelers with its own beauty and attractiveness.

 Kobe Harborland is a huge shopping and entertainment district in Kobe and the location of the much loved Kobe Port Tower.
 It is also a popular dating spot for people looking for romantic cafes, restaurants, and other amusements.
 For people looking for a good day of shopping, there are two big shopping complexes, namely the Mosaic and Canal Garden.

 Mt.
-Rokko offers a very beautiful panoramic view.
+Rokko offers a stunning beautiful panoramic view.
 It is possible to shop and dine while enjoying the view from the observatory, as the area also boasts a restaurant and several souvenir shops.
 There are also some other attractions that you can enjoy around Mount Rokko, such as Rokko Snow Park, Rokko International Musical Box Museum, Rokko Garden Terrace, and Rokko Alpine Botanical Garden.
 It is the perfect place to visit if you are looking for a little exercise on a cool day.

 Kobe Suma Marine Aquarium is worth a visit too.
-It has been a popular spot for families and groups since it opened in 1987.
+It has been a popular spot for families and groups since it opened in 1957.
 You can see many marine animals such as sharks, stingrays, and dolphins.
 Ones of the most famous species in the aquarium are pirarucu and piranha from the Amazon.
 This is a great choice if the weather is too cold or rainy to visit the ropeway, or if you simply love marine animals!

-If you are going to be in Kobe during December, then you’re in luck!
+If you are going to be in Kobe during December, then you are in luck!
 Kobe Luminarie is the Kobe’s biggest annual event held in the middle of December, usually for just over a week.
 The aim of this event is to commemorate the Great Hanshin earthquake in 1995, which killed over 6000 people and caused around $200 billion US dollars in damage.

 Kitano-Cho is a historical city district located at the bottom of Rokko Mountain.
 There are many Japanese residences from the Meiji era of Japan to see there.
 Many residences are open for tourists which makes this one of the best attractions in the city for those interested in old Japanese architecture.